 To reap these rewards, though, you need to exercise the right way and the right amount.
 The key is to find an activity that fits your lifestyle and then stick with it.

 The effects of exercise only last for so long, just like medicine.
 Think of your workout as a treatment "dose."
 Aim for at least one 30- to 40-minute activity a day, 4 or 5 days a week.

 The exercise you choose is up to you, but make sure it's "moderately intense," which means that during your workout:

 Talk to your doctor if you're unsure how intense your exercise should be.
-She may recommend you use a heart rate monitor or some other device to make sure you get the most out of your workout.
+They may recommend you to use a heart rate monitor or some other device to make sure you get the most out of your workout.

 Types of Exercise You Can Do

 Aerobic exercise creates new pathways in your brain and floods it with the chemicals that help you pay attention.

 You can do these activities outdoors or indoors, but if you have a choice, go outside.
 Studies show that being in nature while you move can reduce your ADHD symptoms even more than when you exercise inside.

 Martial arts.
 Experts say the more complex your exercise is, the better for your brain.
 Sports like karate, taekwondo, jiujitsu, and judo focus on self-control and bringing together your mind and body.